- Grand Canyon

 Flagstaff, AZ: 2 hours, 110 miles

-Since check-in is the night before your trip, we recommend staying at the Hualapai Lodge the night before (more information about where to stay below) as the day begins early.
+If you are driving yourself, we recommend staying at the Hualapai Lodge the night before (more information about where to stay below) as the day begins early.

 Your rafting adventure takes place on the Hualapai Indian Reservation and is guided by the Hualapai River Runners.
 This is a unique opportunity to visit the Grand Canyon with people who have a rich history within the Canyon and still call it home.
 Being mindful of cultural differences and keeping a flexible outlook will enrich your adventure.